 ENGL 308 has a Challenge for Credit option.

-- Unit 1: Introduction to Native Literature
+- Unit 1: Introduction to Indigenous Literature

-- Unit 3: The Trickster
+- Unit 3: Myths, Legends, and Trickster Stories

-- Unit 5: Contemporary Native Poetry
+- Unit 5: Culture, History, and Politics in Modern and Contemporary Poetry

-The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
+The final examination for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
-For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.
+For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Highway, Tomson.
 The Rez Sisters.
-Calgary: Fifth House Publishers, 1988.
+Fifth House, 1988.

 Robinson, Eden.
 Monkey Beach.
-Toronto: Random House Canada, Ltd., 2000.
+Vintage, 2001.

-The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.
+The Challenge for Credit process allows you to demonstrate that you have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university-level course.

-Full information for the Challenge for Credit can be found in the Undergraduate Calendar.
+Full information about Challenge for Credit can be found in the Undergraduate Calendar.